ImageMagick/Usage-Markdown/color_mods/index.md

 > The "`-clut`" operator was added to IM v6.3.5-8.

 If your IM is too old to understand the "`-clut`" operator or you want to do something out of the ordinary, such as a 2 dimensional color lookup table, then you can roll your own using the [General DIY Operator, FX](../transform/#fx).
-For example here is a slow, but equivalent command to the above.
+For example, here is a slow, but equivalent command to the above.

 ~~~
 convert gray_image.jpg  gradient_ice-sea.png \